KEY POINTS

 The electricity reference price was introduced to make the energy market easier to understand.
 Here are some key points to keep in mind:

-- While the electricity reference price is the maximum that energy customers will pay (specific to their network), the electricity reference price doesn’t act as a level playing field from which discounts are applied.
+- While the electricity reference price is the maximum that energy customers will pay (specific to their network), the electricity reference price doesn’t act as a level playing field from which discounts are applied

-It is a point of reference to compare all plans against – discounted or otherwise.
-Whether that product is less or higher than the electricity reference price, it must be reflected clearly as a percentage on all energy plans. - When it comes to plans with discounts, there could be three different prices quoted: the reference price; the price when conditions of a discount are not met and the price when conditions of a discount are met.
+- It is a point of reference to compare all plans against – discounted or otherwise.
+Whether that product is less or more than the electricity reference price, it must be clearly reflected as a percentage on all energy plans

 How much is the electricity reference price?